 You're the reason our daughter has anxiety

-You're the reason our son is playing up in class
+You're the reason our son is acting up in class

-Why can't you cope being a working mum like (insert name of someone amazing)?
+Why can't you cope being a working mom like (insert name of someone amazing)?

 You're always yelling at the kids